Feathergunner/Activisualizer/readme.md

 # Activity Visualizer

+**Deprecated, since the Garmin API and the garminconnect package don't work anymore the way it was implemented in this project.
+Functionalities have been moved to a new project (WIP) that uses data from generic gpx-files instead of garmin-specific activity-jsons**

 Some scripts for downloading, parsing and visualizing activity-data from a garmin account.
 To create plots that aggregate data of multiple activities, to visualize training progress.

 So far works only with a Garmin account.

 ## Contents
 ### Main Plotting Functionalities: